dshvimer/s3-backup/README.md

+## Setup
-On an ubuntu machine, clone this repository and navigate into it
+On an ubuntu machine with python3 and pip installed, clone this repository and navigate into it

+Install boto3 dependency by running ```pip install -r requirements.txt```

 Create a file named ```backup.bash``` with the contents: